Result for "dictionary"...

 Etymology

-From Middle English dixionare, learned borrowing from Medieval Latin dictiōnārium, from Latin dictiōnārius, from dictiō (speaking), from dictus, perfect past participle of dīcō (speak) + -ārium (room, place).
+From Middle English dixionare, a learned borrowing from Medieval Latin dictiōnārium, from Latin dictiōnārius, from dictiō (“a speaking”), from dictus, perfect past participle of dīcō (“to speak”) + -ārium (“room, place”).
 By surface analysis, diction + -ary.

 Pronunciation